atomictag/Kinetic.MultiTouch/README.md

         height: 400
     });

 That's pretty much it. `Kinetic.MultiTouch.Stage` is basically just a stage extension that registers Touchy with the stage container element.
+The option object passed to the constructor is exactly the same as the one expected by `Kinetic.Stage`, with the following additions:

+  - `disableSingleTouch : <boolean>` (default: `false`): prevent Kinetic from registering its own single-touch events.
+This forces you to use only multitouch events only as Kinetic will not fire its own touch/mouse events any longer, but it provides better performance.
+In most cases this is what you want, but you can keep both if you need so.

+  - `multitouch : <boolean>` (default: `false`): Enable multitouch by default on the stage and its children

-By default nodes are NOT multi-touch enabled - i.e. multi-touch events are not captured and triggered.
+Unless `multitouch:true` is passed to the Stage constructor, by default nodes are **NOT** multi-touch enabled - i.e. multi-touch events are not captured and triggered.
 In order to make a node fire multi-touch events you need to add the `multitouch` property to the attributes list, for example:

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...
       multitouch : true // now the node will receive/emit multi-touch events });

 Enable multi-touch drag-and-drop is equally easy:

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...
       multitouch : { // now the node will receive/emit multi-touch events
         draggable : true // the node is also draggable (will move on screen and trigger drag* events) }

     });

 If you are using GSAP with the Kinetic Plugin you can pass the additional `autoDraw` boolean property to specify whether *autoDraw* should be enabled in the Kinetic Plugin (it is by default!).
 This is particularly useful if you have other tweens happening concurrently to your drag-and-drop that are using it.
 If you are not using GSAP and/or the Kinetic Plugin this option has no effect (Kinetic `layer.batchDraw()` is used instead).

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape